 The entity (member), through its DR or DRA, is expected to attend meetings as required by the procedures established by the WG.
-The Secretary records attendance for members who attend at least 50% of a meeting's duration.
+The Secretary records attendance for members who attend at least 50% of a meeting's duration are present for roll call at the beginning or end of the meeting.
 Attendance at a meeting via teleconferencing and/or electronic means, e.g., Internet conferencing, shall also be permitted.